dewittethomas/portfolio-web-advanced/README.md

 ### Responsiveness

-For the website to be compatible with every device I used Flexbox, which was a very good solution for me.

-By this feature the following requirements can be checked off the list:
+To ensure the website is compatible with all devices, I utilized Flexbox.
+This approach helped create a responsive and adaptable layout.

+This feature demonstrates:

 - [x] Using Flexbox or CSS Grid

+### Title

+The header displays my name, which features a CSS animation on hover.

+This feature demonstrates:

+- [x] Basic CSS Animation

 ### Weather Station

-Also a Weather Station is implemented in the header.
-As the location for which I wanted to know the weather, I used Anderlecht which is where my school is located.
-The temperature is shown in degrees Celsius, and I also added an animated icon to indicate the following weather conditions:
+A Weather Station is implemented in the header.
+The weather information is based on Anderlecht, where my school is located.
+The temperature is shown in degrees Celsius, and animated icons represent different weather conditions:

 - Sunny
 - Cloudy